justindujardin/hillspace/paper/Hill Space is All You Need.md

 We demonstrate this methodology using arithmetic and trigonometric operations as our test domain.
 These provide clean, interpretable examples where "correct" answers are unambiguous, making them ideal for characterizing Hill Space's properties.
 Mathematical operations also offer the advantage of extreme extrapolation testing—we can verify that learned selections work correctly far beyond training ranges.

 The constraint topology creates stable plateaus where neural networks reliably converge to discrete mathematical selections.
-We observe systematic patterns: [1,1] weights consistently enable combining operations (addition, multiplication), while [1,-1] enables separating operations (subtraction, division).
-These relationships suggest that discovering one operation's weight signature can predict related operations across different mathematical domains.

-This systematic behavior enables a new approach to primitive discovery.
-Rather than training multiple models and hoping they converge to useful operations, we can enumerate possible weight configurations, test what mathematical transformations emerge, then verify trainability.
+This enables a new approach to primitive discovery: rather than training multiple models and hoping they converge to useful operations, we can enumerate possible weight configurations, test what mathematical transformations emerge, then verify trainability.
 This transforms the exploration of discrete selection spaces from exponential search problems into linear enumeration tasks.

 This work establishes Hill Space as a systematic approach to 2-dimensional discrete selection problems, demonstrated through mathematical operations requiring 2 parameters for selection.
 The methodology applies to discrete selection problems sharing these structural properties: enumerable optimal solutions and primitive-expressible transformations.